Lucasc-99/NoTorch/README.md

 https://github.com/karpathy/micrograd

+The structure of the grad engine in this project is similar to micrograd, with a key difference: differentiable operations with matrices instead of scalars

 <h1>Implementation Details</h1>
 This project allows users to create convolutional neural networks like the one shown below with an API similar to PyTorch.